hudsontechnologysolutions/hudsontechnologysolutions/README.md

 My mission is simple: impact the lives of others.

-I help nonprofits and SMBs save time and scale their impact by building custom software, automation systems, and digital tools.
+Helping nonprofits and SMBs save time and scale their impact by building custom software, automation systems, and digital tools.

 Currently:
 - Software Engineer Consultant at Hudson Technology Solutions (Founder)